-As a currently fourth year university student in USA, I’ve very rarely met people who are audiophiles.
+As a currently fifth (for the one semester I have left) year university student in USA, I’ve very rarely met people who are audiophiles.
 I’ve actually only physically met one such friend outside my family.
 Taking that into consideration, and the fact that the other audiophile I actually know is my dad, I decided to take to the internet to get more experience and knowledge about my passion in high-fidelity sound reproduction.
 When I started in 2016, I realized that I wanted a way to “nerd-out” about my passion to others.
 But as I went on, I also realized that a lot of the lingo can be intimidating and confusing for a lot of other people out there.
 Hence, I decided to also wanted to educate others about my passion and the lingo behind them, so they can understand what is inferred behind certain word choices and the types of audio reproduction components out there.

 Most of my early exposure to this passion actually stemmed from my father, who is also a product reviewer for an audio magazine, and has quite a rad system.
 I actually started reviewing whatever was in my hands (his used purchases) as a way to get a taste for what he is doing.
 I genuinely found it to be quite fun and an eye-opening experience to learn about this audiophile passion while doing reviews myself, as well as helping him out in behind the scenes of his reviews.
 If you have seen pictures in his reviews which I sometimes link to my blog posts, pretty much most of them were taken by me.
 All of the pictures that I don’t cite where I got them from on this website are also those that I personally took.